ergochat/ergo/docs/MANUAL.md

 /* A DLINE example for oragono */ kline = "DLINE ANDKILL 2h %i :Open proxy found on your host.";
 ````

-## ZNC

-Versions of ZNC prior to 1.7 have a [bug](https://github.com/znc/znc/issues/1212) in their SASL implementation that renders them incompatible with Oragono.
-However, you should be able to authenticate from ZNC using its [NickServ](https://wiki.znc.in/Nickserv) module.

 ## Tor